openwall/john/README.md

 John the Ripper
 ===============

+NOTE:
+if you come from kali or hashcat forum looking for the 'rain' algorithm, I dropped it and am working on an "inc-like" generation module named talkative.
+It is work in progress but can be used with --talkative option.

 This is the community-enhanced, "jumbo" version of John the Ripper.
 It has a lot of code, documentation, and data contributed by jumbo developers and the user community.
 It is easy for new code to be added